XenyxNZ/Arma-3-Performance-Guide/README.md

 * Results can vary slightly without changing anything.
 This is due to the AI heavy nature of the benchmark, and Arma 3 being sensitive to fluctuating CPU and RAM resources.
 * For the most consistent results, it is recommended to close all other applications while benchmarking.
 * Having mods enabled can affect benchmark results, even if they are not being used in the scenario.
 * If using an AMD CPU with 3D V-Cache technology, benchmark results can show little to no difference when overclocking or tuning RAM.
-It is suspected this happens because the scenario doesn't generate enough highly performant-sensitive data that some must remain in RAM.
+It is suspected this happens because the scenario doesn't generate enough highly performant-sensitive data to where some must remain in RAM.

 # Frequently asked questions (FAQ)